camouflagedName/GoPursue_prototype/README.md

 This is the source code for the GoPursue web app prototype.
 The app is stable but lacks a lot of features that would be expected of something far beyond an MVP.
 The app has been deployed through Heroku and can be accessed via https://www.gopursuecareer.com/.

+TL;DR - GoPursue is a career exploration app equivalent to a dating app such as Bumble or Tinder.

 GoPursue is a career exploration app aimed at students at a high shcool level.
 The app provides "career cards" with data related to a particular professional and their current career.

-TL;DR - GoPursue is a career exploration app equivalent to a dating app such as Bumble or Tinder.

-The app was built using the Rails framework and PostgreSQ.
+The app was built using the Rails framework and PostgreSQL.
 The backend was written in Ruby.
 The frontend was written in React.js/Bootstrap

 The app includes a client facing portal with a **search** and **bookmark** feature, as well as a career card "randomizer".
 At this time, users can log in as a new user, using a pre-seeded login username/password combo, or as a guest.
 There are no customizable features yet, though future deployments will include customization options, including "dark mode".